Ephesus: Main sites

 Ephesus is one of the largest Roman archaeological sites in the eastern Mediterranean.
 The visible ruins still give some idea of the city's original splendour, and the names associated with the ruins are evocative of its former life.
 The theatre dominates the view down Harbour Street, which leads to the silted-up harbour.

 The Temple of Artemis, one of the Seven Wonders of the Ancient World, once stood 418' by 239' with over 100 marble pillars each 56' high.
 The temple earned the city the title "Servant of the Goddess".
-Pliny tells us that the magnificent structure took 120 years to build but is now represented only by one inconspicuous column, revealed during an archaeological excavation by the British Museum in the 1870s.
+Pliny tells us that the magnificent structure took 120 years to build, but it is now represented only by one inconspicuous column, revealed during an archaeological excavation by the British Museum in the 1870s.
 Some fragments of the frieze (which are insufficient to suggest the form of the original) and other small finds were removed – some to London and some to the İstanbul Archaeology Museums.